Methodology

 1. Introduction

 The Survey of Childcare and Early Years Providers (SCEYP) is important for monitoring and evaluating childcare and early years provision.
-Covering group-based providers (private, voluntary and school/college/LA/other unclassified[1]), school-based providers (those offering nursery provision and maintained nursery schools) and childminders, it provides a representative snapshot of early years provision in England.
+It covers childminders, school-based childcare providers (both maintained nursery schools and other schools offering nursery classes) and group-based childcare providers (other childcare providers operating on non-domestic premises, such as playgroups and day nurseries).
 It helps the Government, including the Department for Education (DfE), understand the issues that providers face, informing development of early years and childcare policy.

-• The short SCEYP: delivered online or via postal entry, this a set of core questions from the main survey, focusing on fees and Government funding received, as well as areas such as the number of children registered at the setting.
-The purpose of this short survey is to allow fee and funding estimates to be calculated at a local authority (LA) level by aggregating data collected across this and the main SCEYP.
+• The short SCEYP: delivered online or via postal entry, this covers a set of core questions from the main SCEYP, asking about fees charged by providers to parents, funding received by providers from their local authorities, and the number of children registered at providers.
+The purpose of this short survey is to allow fee and funding estimates to be calculated at a local authority (LA) level by aggregating data collected on the short and main versions of the survey.

 1.1 The SCEYP timeseries

-SCEYP has undergone some changes in scope and design which mean that comparisons between different survey years should be approached with caution:
+The SCEYP has undergone some changes in scope and design over time, which mean comparisons between different survey years should be approached with caution:

 • The questionnaire was fully redesigned in 2016 to reflect changes in the childcare market.
-These changes to the design meant that the 2016 data is not directly comparable with previous years of the survey; the 2016 data was intended to provide a new and enhanced baseline.
-There were some changes to the 2018 survey to improve the quality of data and to reflect new policy priorities, but otherwise it was designed to be comparable with the 2016 survey.
+Data from the 2016 survey were intended to provide a new and enhanced baseline.
+Changes made to the design of the survey that year mean that 2016 data are not directly comparable with those from previous years of the survey.
+There were some further changes to the 2018 survey to improve data quality and to reflect new policy priorities, but otherwise it was designed to be comparable with the 2016 survey.

-• From 2019, and following a user consultation on the frequency, sampling approach, mode and topic coverage of the SCEYP[2], DfE decided to intensify the early years focus of the survey by sampling and recruiting only providers for pre-school children aged 0-4 years.
-Previous surveys had included reception provision as well as wraparound and holiday care for school-aged children aged up to seven.
+• From 2019 – and following a user consultation on the frequency, sampling approach, mode and topic coverage of the SCEYP[1] – DfE decided to intensify the early years focus of the survey by only sampling and recruiting providers delivering childcare to pre-school children aged 0-4 years.
+Previous surveys had covered reception provision as well as wraparound and holiday care for school-aged children aged up to seven.
 This means that figures published before and after 2019 are not comparable for “all school-based providers” and “all providers”.
-Any trend analysis within publications will have made adjustments to ensure figures from different years are comparable.
+Adjustments have been made, however, to figures collected on surveys prior to 2019 to ensure that where these are shown in reports published since 2019 they are comparable with the most recent data.

-The SCEYP sample includes some providers registered as early years providers but not currently looking after any children aged 0 to 4.
-London Economics excluded these providers from all analysis reported in the DfE publications.
+The SCEYP sample includes some providers that are registered as early years providers but who told us on the survey that they do not currently look after any pre-school children aged 0 to 4.
+These providers are excluded from all analysis reported in the DfE publications because the focus of the survey is on childcare for pre-school children.

 [1] (opens in a new tab) Department for Education (2018) Surveys on childcare and early years in England: Government consultation response (opens in a new tab)London: DfE